HSLdevcom/routes-in-future/README.md

 - Some routes can't be focused because rSegment.pathSegment.startVertex(), rSegment.pathSegment.endVertex() returns null
 - Can't type full adress into route search, you have to choose an adress from the autocomplete list.
 - Some stops on some search results are being rendered on some zoom levels they shouldn't be rendered on, has something to do with TransitiveStyles and the styles for merged_stops or stops_pattern
-- Replace own autocomplete with some react-autocomplete library?
+- Replace own homebrewn react autocomplete component with some react-autocomplete library?